kbr/fritzconnection/CONTRIBUTING.md

 For pull requests there is a golden rule: **keep them small**.
 Smaller pull requests are easier to review and easier to merge – especially in cases when not every part of a larger changeset should get merged and has to get modifications.

 Please avoid to just change the formatting.
 The result is most often nothing else than git-diff pollution.
-This is especially true for `black` – this project startet before `black` (or `blue`).
-It is ok to use `black` for modified code snippets, but not for a module.
+This is especially true for `black` (or `blue` or the corresponding modes in `ruff`) – this project startet before `black`.
+It is ok to use these tools for modified code snippets, but not for a module.

 ## Status of core and lib